Noel-leoN/MapExt/README.md

 	- Original version.

 ## Notes
- - Bugs with all vanilla maps, and you have to use a custom 57km*57km map.
+ - Bugs with all vanilla maps, and you have to use a custom 57km*57km(or larger) map.

 ## Issues
 - May not be compatible with some mods.